The Bullion Purchasers Guide to the Market

 How and Where to Sell

 The decision as to when you should sell your bullion will tend to be influenced by your financial needs and plans at any given time.
 Watch the markets for a few days to get a feel for how prices are moving.
-Most reputable dealers will allow you to fix a price over the telephone and hold that price for you for between 24 and 48hrs to allow you time to deliver your bullion to the dealer.
+Some bullion dealers will be prepared to pay a small premium in addition to the market price for customers wishing to sell bullion that was originally purchased from that dealer.
+Shop around and speak to a number of bullion dealers as this will allow you to get a feel for the businesses that are buying bullion and the processes and prices that they offer.